hackclub/hackclub/workshops/fetch_a_hack_clubber/README.md

 <img src="https://cloud-486h0t7p5.vercel.app/screenshot_2020-09-24_at_10.49.25_pm.png" width="450" alt="Our starter project">

-Next, you're going to want to open `pages/index.js`, this is where we're going to be writing all of our code for the project Take a look at the code, the basic explanation is:
+Next, you're going to want to open `pages/index.js`, this is where we're going to be writing all of our code for the project.

+Take a look at the code, the basic explanation is:

 * We import a few things at the top.
 We have `next/head` which allows us to add metadata to our head.
 We import our CSS from `../styles/Home.module.css` to style the web app.
 We import `isomorphic-unfetch`, which is a utility that helps us fetch data from web APIs.